 Sequestration is a debt solution that’s available only in Scotland.
 It’s a form of insolvency which allows you to become debt-free in a short amount of time.
 If you have assets, such as a house or car, they may be sold to release funds, so this isn’t a suitable option if your assets are worth more than your debts.

 A debt advice service will be able to advise you if any of these options are suitable.
 Alternatively, they may be able to help you set up a Debt Management Plan (DMP) which will enable you to make reduced monthly payments to your creditors.

-If you ever need to take loans out again, choose a safer alternative like Salad Money that provides fair and affordable lending for NHS employees.
+If you ever need to take loans out again, choose a safer alternative like Salad Money that provides fair and affordable lending for key workers.